 Oral Piercings & Orthodontics

-Wearing and oral piercing during orthodontic treatment presents even more potential oral health problems.
+Wearing oral jewelry during orthodontic treatment presents even more potential oral health problems.

-A tongue piercings may hit the braces during talking or sleep, potentially damaging them.
-They can also interfere with tooth movement, making your orthodontic treatment less effective, potentiall even causing gaps to form between the teeth.
+A tongue piercing may hit the braces during talking or sleep, potentially damaging them.
+They can also interfere with tooth movement, making your orthodontic treatment less effective, potentially even causing gaps to form between the teeth.
 Tongue piercings can also interfere with retainers, Lingual braces and Invisalign aligners.